 The timeline depends heavily on which post handles the case.
 Please check the status here: https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin.html.

-What we tell our clients is this: do not pick a path based on what you read online about average processing times.
-Your entry history, how long you have been in the country, whether you have ever been out of status, and whether any waivers are on the table; all of that shapes which option is actually available to you.
-That conversation needs to happen with an attorney who has reviewed your specific file, not based on a general comparison of two procedures.
+Your entry is history: how long you have been in the country, whether you have ever been out of status, whether any waivers are on the table—all of that shapes which option is actually available to you.
+This conversation needs to happen with an attorney who has reviewed your specific file, not based on a general comparison of two procedures.

 Priority date scenario comparison — April 2026